 What you can do now about your curriculum

 - Assess your curriculum using Ofsted's quality indicators as a guide (see the sub-section below).
-Use our guidance for how to review your curriculum, including a downloadable template for conducting a full curriculum audit
+Use our guidance for how to review your curriculum

 - Show you're making curriculum development and design a priority.
 Survey your staff to see how confident they feel in these skills